 - LED video walls deliver crisp, seamless images scalable to any size or shape.
 Imagery looks fantastic at any angle with LEDs.

 - Projection cube (AKA rear projection), where the video wall has an image projected from behind a screen and onto the wall.

 - Blended projection occurs when images are projected onto a screen from the front using multiple projectors to form a seamless output on a large display surface.

 Constructing and installing a video wall takes several steps.

-- First, talk to a professional installer like American Sound & Electronics.
+- First, talk to a professional installer like American Sound.
 Video walls require specific things in place to maximize space and effectiveness.

 - Visit the site.
 Once you choose an installer and talk to them, it’s time to visit the site.
 While there, your company will take measurements and audit the infrastructure you have in place (like power lines and conduits) as well as the strength of the wall.